 Carder Steuben and Modern Steuben From Cooper Hewitt Smithsonian Design Museum|

-This is a Vase.
-It was manufactured by Steuben Glass Works.
-It is dated ca. 1930 and we acquired it in 1969.
-Its medium is glass.
+This is a Bowl.
+It was designed by Walter Dorwin Teague.
+Its medium is mold-blown glass.
 It is a part of the Product Design and Decorative Arts department.

-This is a Sculpture.
-It was manufactured by Steuben Glass Works.
-It is dated 1940 and we acquired it in 1967.
-Its medium is blown and applied glass.
+This is a Dinner fork.
+It was overseen (as design director) by Walter Dorwin Teague.
+It is dated ca. 1934 and we (Cooper Hewitt) acquired it in 2005.
+Its medium is silver-plated metal, glass.
 It is a part of the Product Design and Decorative Arts department.

 Cooper Hewitt Smithsonian Design Museum